haxtheweb/edtechjoker/draft-outline.md

 - Make eye contact and nod w/ your current professor to indicate you weren't completely off in another world just now

 ## Thursday
+- What are microservices?
+What are micro frontends?
+- Why do web components come up when discussing these things?
+- Lots of industry examples
+- Explaining the 3 major roles for the semester / lenses that we'll have to look at things through
-- Partner and team formation activity
+- Partner and team formation activity relative to this
 - Looking at additional examples including time until btopro's next class tag

 ## Homework / Lab